Contents

 }

-associated type (such as in Child) will not infer a default within that
+Elevating an ordinary associated type from a base protocol to a primary associated type (such as in Child) will not infer a default within that particular protocol,

 protocol Child<B>: Base {